Primary school admissions

 If this is the case, a parent or carer may make a written request to place their child in any other school under the management of the education authority, having enrolled them at their local school (as above).
 This written request is referred to as a Placing Request.

-A Placing Request application can be completed and submitted online or applications can be sent to:
+A Placing Request application can be completed and submitted online.

 If your placing request is refused by the Head of Education, you can appeal in writing, within 28 days of receiving the refusal.